powerhome/oss-guide/docs/publishing/publishing-template/README.md

 ```
 git clone <link>
 ```
-This will create a directory called Verizon-Media-Open-Source-Skeleton and download the contents of this repo to it.
+This will create a directory called Power-Media-Open-Source-Skeleton and download the contents of this repo to it.

 ## Configuration
 _Describe any configurations the user will need to complete to run this project._